-An independent inquiry opens into the alleged unlawful killings by UK special forces in Afghanistan
+An independent inquiry opens into alleged unlawful killings by UK special forces in Afghanistan

 The investigation is expected to hear submissions on behalf of the families of 33 people, including eight children, who were allegedly killed by special forces.

-“Let there be no misunderstanding for those who have something to hide –- the inquiry will use all its powers to make sure that if there is credible information of wrongdoing … no matter how senior their position, they are referred to the relevant authorities,” lawyer Oliver Glasgow told the inquiry Monday.
+Her law firm, Leigh Day, argues that between 2010 and 2013, more than 80 Afghans were killed under “suspicious” circumstances at the hands of British special forces.
+That formed part of a “widespread and systematic pattern of unlawful extrajudicial killings,” it said.

+Lawyer Oliver Glasgow, making his opening submissions to the hearings Monday, said the inquiry will ensure that “those with something to hide” will be held accountable, regardless of their seniority in the military.

-Glasgow cited email exchanges between senior military officers that suggested multiple concerns were raised within the military at the time about the number of casualties.
+Glasgow cited email exchanges between senior officers that suggested multiple concerns were raised within the military at the time about the number of casualties.

-One such email said “there appears to be a casual disregard for life,” while others discussed the disproportionate number of enemy dead compared to the number of weapons recovered.
+One such email noted “there appears to be a casual disregard for life,” while others discussed the disproportionate number of enemy dead compared to the number of weapons recovered.

 It will scrutinize two previous investigations by the Royal Military Police into allegations of wrongdoing by U.K. armed forces in Afghanistan, which closed with no prosecutions.